/The Tattoo That Ended the Wedding

 At first, I brushed it off.
 Maybe nerves.
 But the more I watched, the more it nagged at me.

 I adjusted the straps of my satin white bridesmaid dress and tried not to fidget as I stood at the altar.
-The Lakeside Manor gardens were straight out of a dream—white rose petals down the aisle, fairy lights strung through the willow trees, the afternoon sun painting everything in gold.
-But none of it could distract me from the knot in my stomach.
+The Lakeside Manor gardens were straight out of a dream—white rose petals down the aisle, fairy lights strung through willow branches, the afternoon sun painting everything in gold.
+But none of it could distract me from the knot tightening in my stomach.

 “Stop fussing with your dress, Kate,” whispered Tina beside me.
 “You look gorgeous.”

-I nodded with a forced smile, but my gaze drifted again to Jason—my best friend Aisha’s fiancé.
-He looked polished and perfect, but he wouldn’t stop tugging at his left cuff, fingers constantly grazing his wrist like he was trying to soothe something.
+I nodded with a forced smile.
+But my gaze drifted again to Jason—my best friend Aisha’s fiancé.
+Perfect tux.
+Perfect posture.
+Perfect smile.
+And yet… he wouldn’t stop tugging at his left cuff, fingers constantly grazing his wrist like he was soothing a burn.

 Then the quartet began the bridal march.
 The crowd rose.
 Aisha appeared at the end of the aisle, a vision in ivory lace.
-She looked like joy incarnate.
-Radiant.
+She looked like joy incarnate—light, effortless, radiant.

 “She looks incredible,” Tina whispered.